purpleidea/flabbergast/flabbergast-manual.md

 Naming things is difficult.
 Very difficult.
 The major disadvantage to dynamic scoping is that names can collide and have unintended consequences.
 There are several ways to address the problems:

 1. Name things well.
 That might sound glib, but it isn't.
 The traditional loop variables `i`, `j`, and `k` are a heap of trouble in Flabbergast.
 The opposite end of the spectrum `where_super_explicit_names_that_no_one_can_confuse` are used is equally unpleasant.
 If the name is semantically meaningful and the same term isn't overloaded (_e.g._, `mu` can be the magnetic field permeability of free space and the coefficient of friction), then it is probably a good choice and collisions will be intentional (making `mu` unfortunate, but `magnetic_perm` quite reasonable).
 2. Use frames as name spaces.
 While frames are _not_ name spaces, contextual lookup can be used to help the situation.
-Using `parser.space` can provide more information than simply `space`.
+Using `parser.space` can provide more information than `space`.
 3. Name library imports with `_lib`.
 It is good hygiene to import libraries using `foo_lib : From lib:foo` as if there is a collision, the values will be the same anyway.
 4. Use lookup traps when needed.
 If lookup should stop beyond a certain point, define the name to `Null` to stop lookup from continuing.
 In templates, if the value needs to be provided or the name is common (_e.g._, `name` or `enabled`) use the `Required` definition to trap lookup.